chiragahuja/AnamolyDetection/README.md

 - This command will build,train the model using training dataset and then get the outliers in test data set.
 - An output file "output.csv" is generated in which a label is assigned to each event.
 Label "False" signifies that event is deemed benign and label "True" signifies that event is malicious.
-A score is also assigned to each event representing how anomalous the model believes each event to be.
+The score corresponding to each event represents how malicous an event is.
+High value represents highly malicious sample.